bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 The idea is that conversions for parametrised types are parametrised over conversions of their parameter types.
 Wherever we call a function using parametrised types, we will know these type parameters (and hence can use `convert`) to compute their conversions.
-This fits well, because it is at occurences of `Id`s that have `idCC == Nothing` where we have to perform conversion.
+This fits well, because it is at occurences of `Id`s that have `idCC == NoCC` where we have to perform conversion.